highlightjs/highlight.js/docs/language-guide.rst

 Pre-defined modes and regular expressions
 -----------------------------------------

 Many languages share common modes and regular expressions.
-Such expressions are defined in core highlight.js code at the end under "Common regexps" and "Common modes" titles.
+Such expressions are defined in `lib/modes.js`.
+Once compiled, they be found near the end of the core `highlight.js` code under "Common regexps" and "Common modes" titles.
 Use them when possible.

 Regular Expression Features
 ---------------------------

-The goal of Highlight.js is to support whatever regex features Javascript itself supports.
+The goal of highlight.js is to support whatever regex features JavaScript itself supports.
 You're using real regular expressions, use them responsibly.
 That said, due to the design of the parser, there are some caveats.
 These are addressed below.

 Things we support now that we did not always: